AleenaTim/IGN_Code_Foo_Frontend/hisui_powerplant_answer.md

 Objective: How many Voltorbs will you need to catch to fully power the village.
 Describe each step in your thought process.

-Step 1: Gather given information and missing information:
+Step 1: Gather given information to solve for missing information:
-Given
+What we know:
+- [x] Thunderbolt is the most efficient move due to high voltage and PP
+- [x] Voltorbs can only learn Thunderbolt through TM
+- [x] There needs to be a consistent amount of electricity being transferred to power the village
+- [x]

+What needs to be solved:
+- [ ] How much electricity does Thunderbolt produce?
+- [ ] How much electricity does it take to power Jubilife village for a day?

 Step 4: Consider possibilities
-For the sake of redundancy, in case one or more of the Voltorbs is unusable for whatever reason (out of PP, got KO'd by another Voltorb or escaped), we can have at most 24 Voltorbs for each hour of the day giving Voltorbs a chance to recover and have it's own free time as well.
+- For the sake of redundancy, in case one or more of the Voltorbs is unusable for whatever reason (out of PP, got KO'd by another Voltorb, "accidentally" self-destruct or escaped), we can have at most 24 Voltorbs and each individual Voltorob will alternate for 1 hour of the day giving the other Voltorbs a chance to recover and have their own free time as well (because we are a humane society of pokemon trainers/researchers).
+-